simdutf/SimdUnicode/README.md

 ## Motivation

 We seek to speed up the `Utf8Utility.GetPointerToFirstInvalidByte` function from the C# runtime library.
 [The function is private in the Microsoft Runtime](https://github.com/dotnet/runtime/blob/4d709cd12269fcbb3d0fccfb2515541944475954/src/libraries/System.Private.CoreLib/src/System/Text/Unicode/Utf8Utility.Validation.cs), but we can expose it manually.
+The C# runtime function is well optimized and it makes use of advanced CPU instructions.
+Nevertheless, we propose an alternative that can be several times faster.

 Specifically, we provide the function `SimdUnicode.UTF8.GetPointerToFirstInvalidByte` which is a faster drop-in replacement: